 Mineral Claim: gives exclusive mineral exploration and prospecting rights.
 Remains active only if ‘representation work” is done such as stripping, drilling, trenching, sinking shafts and driving adits or drifts, geological or other exploratory work., surveying, constructing roads or airstrips to provide access to the claim.
 Mineral claims expire after 10 years if there is no application for a lease.
 Additional land and water use permits may be required depending on the type of work undertaken3.

 Mineral Lease: gives right to undertake activities to extract and remove minerals from the site3.
 You need a lease to sell or otherwise dispose of minerals or ore with a gross value of more than $100,000 in one year.
 Additional land and water use permits are required depending on the type of activities undertaken.

-Note: Data on the land rights issued for mineral and associated activities was obtained from Government of the Northwest Territories (GNWT), Mining Recorder’s Office, Industry, Tourism and Investment (ITI), GNWT2, Data for onshore oil and gas development was obtained from the Petroleum Resources Division,1 ITI, GNWT and data for offshore oil and gas development was obtained from AANDC Oil and Gas Directorate, Oil and Gas Annual reports5.
+Note: Data on the land rights issued for mineral and associated activities was obtained from the Mining Recorder’s Office, Industry, Tourism and Investment (ITI), GNWT2, Data for onshore oil and gas development was obtained from the Petroleum Resources Division,1 ITI, GNWT and data for offshore oil and gas development was obtained from INAC Oil and Gas Directorate, Oil and Gas Annual reports5.
 The data includes Nunavut prior to 1999, except where noted.

 Land use activities

 Information on the annual number of permits issued for a variety of land uses is grouped into two categories: industrial and non-industrial.
 Industrial activities performed within lands permitted for mineral or oil and gas development are also included in the list of land use permits.
 For example, if seismic activities that take place on land allocated under an oil and gas exploration licence require a land use permit, they will be included as an activity in the land use information.